jhaslowh/UFO_Attack/README.md

 - "delete settings" : delete settings and set to default values
 - "screensize [width] [height]" : reset the width and height of the screen
 - "fullscreen [on | off]" : toggle fullscreen
+- "unlockAllGuns" : unlock all guns in game

 Commands for Level Editor (Must be in screen with one)
 - "saveFile [file].[x].[y]" : save current level to file.
 It will be added to the master level file and the (x,y) values sent will be its location on the level select map.